SpaceLenore/xampp-quick-access-script/README.md

 ### License
-This library is free software; you can redistribute it and/or modify it under the terms of the MIT license.
+This script is free software; you can redistribute it and/or modify it under the terms of the MIT license.
 See LICENSE for details.